orbitalquark/textadept/doc/04_WorkingWithFiles.md

 ## Buffers

-One of the first things you will notice when opening multiple files in Textadept is that there is no tab bar showing the files that are open.
-This was a design decision because Textadept was built to support unlimited split views.
-Having a single tab bar for multiple views would cause confusion and having one tab bar per view would clutter the interface.
+One of the first things notably absent when opening multiple files in Textadept is the lack of a tab bar showing the open files.
+This design decision allowed Textadept to support unlimited split views from the very beginning.
+Having a single tab bar for multiple views causes confusion and having one tab bar per view clutters the interface.

 Instead of having tabs, Textadept has the buffer browser.
 Press `Ctrl+B` (`⌘B` on Mac OSX | `M-B` or `M-S-B` in curses) to open it.

 ![Buffer Browser](images/bufferbrowser.png)

-The buffer browser shows you a list of currently open buffers, the most recent towards the bottom.
+The buffer browser displays a list of currently open buffers, the most recent towards the bottom.
 Typing part of any filename filters the list.
 Spaces are wildcards.
-You can also just use the arrow keys.
-Pressing `Enter` or selecting `OK` switches to the selected buffer.
+The arrow keys move the selection up and down.
+Pressing `Enter`, selecting `OK`, or double-clicking a buffer in the list switches to the selected buffer.

 ![Buffer Browser Filtered](images/bufferbrowserfiltered.png)

-You can see which buffer is active by looking at Textadept's titlebar.
+Textadept shows the name of the active buffer in its titlebar.
 Pressing `Ctrl+Tab` (`^⇥` on Mac OSX | `M-N` in curses) cycles to the next buffer and `Ctrl+Shift+Tab` (`^⇧⇥` | `M-P`) cycles to the previous one.

 ### Settings

 Individual files have three configurable settings: indentation, line endings, and encoding.
-Indentation is composed of an indentation character and an indentation size.
+Indentation consists of an indentation character and an indentation size.
 Line endings are characters that separate lines.
 File encoding determines how text characters are displayed.
 Textadept shows these settings in the buffer status statusbar.